KryvavyiPotii/join-meeting/README.md

 Import-Module Join-Meeting -Force
 ```

-Also you can manually add new subject full titles, subject short titles, links and extra info into hashtables.
+Also you can manually add new subject full titles, subject short titles, links and extra info into subjects.json.

 ## Usage